What is Philoptochos?

-The Greek Orthodox Ladies Philoptohos Society, Incorporated, is the duly accredited women’s philanthropic society of the Greek Orthodox Archdiocese of America.
+The Greek Orthodox Ladies Philoptochos Society, Incorporated, is the duly accredited women’s philanthropic society of the Greek Orthodox Archdiocese of America.
 The mission of the Society shall be:

-- to promote the charitable, benelovent, and philanthropic purposes of the Greek Orthodox Archdiocese of America through instructional programs, presentations, lectures, seminars and other educational resources;
+- to promote the charitable, benevolent, and philanthropic purposes of the Greek Orthodox Archdiocese of America through instructional programs, presentations, lectures, seminars and other educational resources;

 - to promote participation in the activities of the Greek Orthodox community with the cooperation of the parish priest and the parish council.